 2. Have sex (almost) wherever you want.

-Kat Van Kirk, certified sex therapist and author of The Married Sex Solution: A Realistic Guide to Saving Your Sex Life, says that finding new opportunities to have sex — whether on the beach or in an elevator — can bring making love to a whole new level.
+Van Kirk says that finding new opportunities to have sex—whether on the beach or in an elevator—can bring making love to a whole new level.
 "Your honeymoon is the time to be playful," she explains.
-"This time is devoted to just the two of you — something that will change when you return home to reality.
-You'll want to get your marital sex off on the right foot by being creative, fun and engaging."
+"This time is devoted to just the two of you—something that will change when you return home to reality."
 Not only that, but she adds that your honeymoon is your best chance of getting away with weird locations.
 "Even if you get caught, people tend to forgive newlyweds pretty easily," she explains.

 3. Try one new thing.

-Whatever tickles your fancy — whether toys or a sex position you've yet to twist into — now's the time to try something new.
+Whatever tickles your fancy, now's the time to try something new.
 "You may be one of the rare individuals who will always be happy having sex in pretty much the same way," Brame says, "but the vast majority of adults tend to crave variety after a few years of marriage.
 Lack of variety is the number one cause of people straying outside their primary relationship.
 So take the time now to learn new things, add spice to your sex, and never be afraid to try new ways to give and receive pleasure."

 4. Focus on sensations.

-Van Kirk recommends that on your honeymoon you explore sexual intimacy that "is solely focused on sensation and the sensual — think: good sheets, romantic lighting, aromatherapy candles," she says.
+Van Kirk recommends that on your honeymoon you explore sexual intimacy that "is solely focused on sensation and the sensual—think: good sheets, romantic lighting, aromatherapy candles," she says.
 Why?
 "Because honeymoon sex should feel special.
-It shouldn't be all about penetration.
 It's about enjoying one another's body and the sensations involved.
 This is the time to linger in one another's sensuality."

 5. Enjoy a quickie.